lewis-sqa/NEPs/specs/Standards/Wallets.md

 ### Multiple Accounts

-An important concept to this architecture is dApps having access to multiple accounts.
-This might seem confusing at first because why would a dApp want to sign transactions with multiple accounts at the same time?
-The idea is the dApp might still maintain the concept of a single "active" account, but users don't have to sign out and sign in to different accounts each time.
-The dApp can display a simple switcher and perform transactions with the new account without having to further prompt the user, thus improving the UX flow.
+An important concept of this architecture is dApps have access to multiple accounts.
+This might seem confusing at first because why would a dApp want to sign transactions with multiple accounts?
+The idea is the dApp might still maintain the concept of a single "active" account, but users won't need to sign in and out of accounts each time.
+The dApp can just display a switcher and sign transactions with new account without having to further prompt the user, thus improving the UX flow.

 TODO: Add references/images around existing wallets and how they have multiple accounts internally, but only expose a single "active" account.